U.S. rubber-stamped deal; Bayer-Monsanto now controls

-Cruz Esmeralda Mejía, Maybelyne Palacios and
+Cruz Esmeralda Mejía, Maybelyne Palacios and Rosa María

-maize seed in the La Maroma
+Rivera growing plants from improved maize seed in the La Maroma

 cooperative, in the Bajo Lempa region of El Salvador.
 Credit: Edgardo

 JIQUILISCO, El Salvador, Jul 5 2014 (IPS) - Under a searing sun,

 her fears that her employment in the cooperative that produces seed

 for the Salvadoran government may be at risk, if United States companies

 achieve participation in seed procurement.